 - Rice & pasta packets and frozen food bags

-Council currently has three seperate collection bins in the Foyer of the Civic Centre for used dentals items, coffee bods, as well as used beauty care items.
-Below is a list of what is accepted in each bin.
+Council hosts collection bins for dental items, coffee pods and used beauty products.
+Bins are located in the foyer of the Civic Centre.
+Below is a list of what is accepted in each bin:

 These collection boxes are run by TerraCycle, a company eliminating the idea of waste by recycling the "non-recyclable".
 TerraCycle offers a range of free programs that are funded by conscientious companies, as well as recycling solutions available for purchase for almost every form of waste.
-Find more information on TerraCycle's circular approach to repurposing waste or order your own collection box via their website.
+Watch the video to see what happens to used coffee pods.

 You can drop off you old mobile phones and chargers at the following locations in Lane Cove: